History Camp

 Daily Schedule:

-- Saturday, August 4: Camper should be dropped off promptly at 9am at the Pennsylvania Lumber Museum.
-Campers will feel like a woodhick with breakfast in the Mess Hall to begin their day.
-Activities for the remainder of the day will include a tour through the museum and training in the use of a crosscut saw, log rolling in the pond, bark peeling, board drilling (the old fashion way), axe throwing, sunflower seed spitting contests, and model log raft racing.
-Breakfast and lunch will be provided for campers.
-Camp activities conclude at 5pm.
+• Friday, August 7: Camper should be dropped off promptly at 9am at the Pennsylvania Lumber Museum.
+They will assist in the preparation of their own breakfast just like woodhicks used to eat.
+Activities for the day will include a tour through the museum and training in the use of a crosscut saw, log rolling in the pond, log peeling, board drilling (the old fashion way), axe throwing, sunflower seed spitting contests, and model log raft racing.
+Campers will also learn about the transportation of lumber from the forest and watch a demonstration of log skidding using real horses.

 What to bring and wear: Campers should dress comfortably.
 Hats, hiking boots, sunscreen, and insect repellent are highly recommended.
 To get into the immersive spirit, campers can choose to wear their own logger style clothing.
 Swimming gear and a towel are required for Friday.